Welcome to MGS Medical Practice, we are part of Our Health Partnership (OHP) A healthy future for patients and practices.

 Once registered, patients and healthcare professionals work together to ensure the most appropriate care is provided.
 This partnership philosophy extends even further and our active patient group exists to make sure that patient needs and the practice offering are always heading in the same direction.

-We are having medical students from Aston University starting November 2020, continuing to be a training hub for mental health students from Wolverhampton University
+We have medical students from Aston University, continuing to be a training hub for students from Wolverhampton University

 Privacy Notice/ National Data Opt Out (easy read privacy notice Easy Read Privacy Notice